Kidney Paired Donation

-Sometimes a loved one may want to donate a kidney but their blood type is incompatible.
-Some transplant centers will help incompatible pairs of recipient/donors through a process called paired exchange, which involves two living donors and two recipients.
+Sometimes a donor will want to donate to a recipient, but they’re not compatible, or a good match.
+This can be due to not having a compatible blood type, antibody levels or other reasons.
+Some transplant centers will help incompatible pairs of recipient/donors through a process called Kidney Paired Donation, or Paired Exchange, which involves two living donors and two recipients.

 If the recipient from one pair is compatible with the donor from the other pair, and vice versa– the transplant center may arrange for a "swap"–for two simultaneous transplants to take place.
-This allows two transplant candidates to receive organs and two donors to give organs though the original recipient/donor pairs were unable to do so with each other.
+This allows two transplant recipients to receive living donor kidneys and two donors to still be able to donate, though the original recipient/donor pairs were unable to do so with each other.

 Figure 1: In paired exchange, an incompatible donor/ recipient pair (such as a mother and son that don't have compatible blood types) are matched with another incompatible donor/recipient pair for a "swap".
 Each donor gives a kidney to the other person's intended recipient.

 There are many different ways these types of donations can occur.
 The most common way is when both donors donate on or around the same day; giving the other donor’s recipient their kidney.
 If the incompatible pairs end up being in a chain, where there are more than 2 donors and 2 recipients, they might donate and receive kidneys around the same time, but not necessarily on the same day.
 Being in a chain allows more people needing a kidney, to receive a living donor transplant.
 See below graphic for more information.